How to Import Excel Files in C#

 $vbLabelText $csharpLabel

-The WorkSheet will be imported as ws, and wb is the WorkBook which we have defined in the above code sample.
+The WorkSheet will be imported as ws, and wb is the WorkBook which we defined in the above code sample.

 // Import WorkSheet by various methods